-- They have their needs and strengths swiftly identified and that these are understood by all the adults who work with them. - They have a strong sense of belonging to the Fairlawn community underpinned by excellent relationships with staff. - Their families feel valued and involved in their child's education. - They are supported to overcome barriers to learning, through quality first teaching, so that they can achieve good, or better progress from their starting points in all areas of the curriculum. - They are taught by a skilled team of trauma informed staff. - They have daily opportunities to widen their vocabulary and develop their oracy skills. - They have access to research driven, quality interventions by trained staff in addition to quality first teaching where appropriate.
+- They have their needs and strengths swiftly identified and that these are understood by all the adults who work with them. - To narrow the attainment gap between disadvantaged and on-disadvantaged pupils nationally and also within internal school data - For all disadvantaged pupils in school to exceed nationally expected progress rates in order to reach age related expectations at the end of year 6 and thus achieve GCSE's in English and Maths. - They have a strong sense of belonging to the Fairlawn community underpinned by excellent relationships with staff. - Their families feel valued and involved in their child's education. - They are supported to overcome barriers to learning, through quality first teaching, so that they can achieve good, or better progress from their starting points in all areas of the curriculum. - They are taught by a skilled team of trauma informed staff. - They have daily opportunities to widen their vocabulary and develop their oracy skills.

+• They have access to research driven, quality interventions by trained staff in addition to quality first teaching where appropriate.